Flash-X/Flash-X-docs/docs/source/Eos.rst

 Gamma Law and Multigamma
 ------------------------

-Flash-X uses the method of Colella & Glaz (1985) to handle general equations of state.
+|flashx| uses the method of Colella & Glaz (1985) to handle general
+equations of state.
 General equations of state contain 4 adiabatic indices (Chandrasekhar 1939), but the method of Colella & Glaz parameterizes the EOS and requires only two of the adiabatic indices The